ryanwong-uk/kotlin-ktor-bff/README.md

 Preliminary this BFF will be served the Giphy APIs to accompany my another demo app.

 Since obviously this is an open-source project, Collaborations or comments are all welcomed.

+I must have to be honest that I work much better when I have a good project partner.
+Currently as this is still a solo project, apologise for my procrastination.

+## Status
+- Based project generated using [Ktor Project Generator](https://start.ktor.io/).